To book a place now or in future on on of our tours or seminars please email firstname.lastname@example.org or give us a call for further information.

 The tour finishes at the Old Bailey, where visitors are given a talk about the history of the court.
 Each person is provided with an exclusive typed guide to the Old Bailey.
 This includes a complete run-down of every case on in the 18 courts, enabling visitors to make an informed choice of which cases to see.
 The Old Bailey hears more murder trials than any other court in the country.

-Groups arrive at the Old Bailey by about 1pm.
+The tour usually starts at 11am and groups arrive at the Old Bailey by about 1pm.
 Lunch can then be taken.
 The court opens for its afternoon session at 2pm, when visitors can take their pick of the criminal cases on.
 It is entirely up to you how long you stay in court.
 The Old Bailey courts rise between 4 and 4.30pm.

 The cost is £15 per person/£10 concessions (Over 65/Students)

 Note: you need to book to reserve a place.
+Go to the How to Book page for further details

 Royal Courts of Justice & Inns of Court Tour: